 Interestingly, when dishwasher salt is used, negative atomic charge in the resin balls and positive atomic charge in the dishwasher salt attract each other through a method called ion exchange.
 This process resets the resin balls due to which they become really effective in absorbing the stain-causing magnesium and calcium ions.

 Dishwasher Salt vs Table Salt: What’s The Difference?

-Dishwasher salt is different from table salt in a few ways, particularly in their size and consistency.
-Table salt granules are usually finer and much smaller in size compared to dishwasher salt.
-This can cause the drains to get clogged in a dishwasher.
-The bigger granules of dishwasher salt on the other hand doesn’t interrupt the regular cleaning functions of the dishwasher and is rarely likely to create any clogs.
+Dishwasher salt differs from table salt in many respects, especially in its size and consistency.
+Table salt granules are usually thinner and much smaller than dishwashing salt.
+This can cause dishwasher drains to become clogged.
+Larger granules of dishwasher salt, on the other hand, do not disrupt the regular cleaning functions of the dishwasher and rarely cause clogging.

 Another key difference between the two is in their chemical structure.
 Table salt usually contains magnesium, which is an anti-caking compound.
 It tends to encourage production of hard water stains on the dishes.
 This occurs as the magnesium affects the mechanical components of the dishwasher.

 What Can I Use Instead Of Dishwasher Salt?

 Kosher salt is a popularly used substitute for dishwasher salt.
 As for the rinse, white vinegar is sometimes preferred as a substitute.
 You can also use a mixture of two teaspoons of half borax and half baking soda.